 Unreal Engine is a powerful 3D creation platform for developing photorealistic games and immersive experiences.
-With a wide range of tools and settings, it can be easy to forget how a project can benefit using some of UE4’s features can help your project.
+But with a wide range of tools and settings, it’s easy to feel overwhelmed when figuring out which of UE4’s features can help your project.
 In this post we will go over three UE4 tools that provide insight into your project and help you improve its performance.

 Using Statistics for performance insights

 Having a good understanding of the different attributes of your project file is important as you’re developing your project in Unreal Engine.
 The Statistics chart is a valuable yet highly unused feature in UE4.
 It gives you information such as polycount and triangle count for each of the objects in your scene.
 You can use the statistics chart to organize the data in your file from highest to lowest poly count and triangle count.
 This provides a ton of insight into your scene’s performance, giving you an overview of your entire project.

 Statistics tab showing information on all the meshes in the scene.

 On a recent project that we working on for a client, we had to create a 3D visualization for an Exo-Bionic robot using Unreal Engine.
 The scene had 42,000 meshes which was adversely impacting the performance of our project.
 Using UE’s Statistics tab, we were able to identify a number of meshes in our scene with very high polycount that were slowing down the project.

 Once we knew the meshes that were affecting the performance of our project, we used Unreal Engine’s LOD generator to simplify the heavy meshes resulting in improved performance.
 The Statistics Chart helped us quickly scan and identify the bottlenecks in our project file without having to manually go through each individual mesh in our scene.

 To find the Statistics chart in your project, simply look under the “Windows” tab and select “Statistics”.

 Understanding GPU performance with the GPU visualizer